Case Study: Power Plant Hydrogen Explosion

 In 2007, a routine gaseous hydrogen (GH2) delivery resulted in a fatal hydrogen explosion at a power plant in Muskingum, Ohio.
 WHA International was called upon to investigate the failure and understand how hydrogen safety could be improved to prevent future incidents.

-Today, this tragic incident continues to serve as a reminder of the unique hazards of hydrogen.
+Today, this tragic incident serves as a reminder of the unique hazards of hydrogen.
 The investigation uncovered valuable lessons learned, including best practices related to maintenance, system design, venting, and ventilation.

 The following case study is based on a presentation given by Senior Mechanical and Forensic Engineer Daniele Murphy, Ph.D., at the Center for Hydrogen Safety (CHS) 2021 Asia-Pacific Conference.
 Barry Newton, Ph.D., served as the primary investigator on the original case.